-Checking on the status of a refund.
+Checking on the status of your refund.

-- Go to www.irs.gov/refunds. - Download the free IRS2Go app to your smart phone and use it to check your refund status. - Call the automated refund hotline at 1-800-829-1954.
+- Go to IRS.gov/Refunds. - The IRS can't issue refunds before mid-February 2021 for returns that claimed the EIC or the additional child tax credit (ACTC).
+This applies to the entire refund, not just the portion associated with these credits. - Download the official IRS2Go app to your mobile device to check your refund status. - Call the automated refund hotline at 800-829-1954.

 Making a tax payment.
-The IRS uses the latest encryption technology so electronic payments are safe and secure.
-You can make electronic payments online, by phone, or from a mobile device.
+The IRS uses the latest encryption technology to ensure your electronic payments are safe and secure.
+You can make electronic payments online, by phone, and from a mobile device using the IRS2Go app.
 Paying electronically is quick, easy, and faster than mailing in a check or money order.
-Go to www.irs.gov/payments to make a payment using any of the following options.
+Go to IRS.gov/Payments for information on how to make a payment using any of the following options.